The Lowry Family

 About a year-and-a-half after Elizabeth's untimely demise, Mark Lowry remarried.
 His second wife was Amanda Louise Drummond.
 Born 29 November 1844 in either Tennessee or Alabama, Amanda was only nineteen when she and Mark were married on 23 July 1863 in Polk County, Georgia (two counties south of Walker).
 Mark was forty-three.
-47 Over the next several years, Mark and Elizabeth had the following children together:
+47 Over the next several years, Mark and Amanda had the following children together:

 - Florence Lula Lowry, born 9 June 1865, probably in Bartow County, Georgia; died 21 September 1923